Community Fibre Broadband Review (Updated June 2026)

 -

-Limited Availability It is still mainly a London provider, though Community Fibre now also serves parts of Surrey and Sussex.
+Limited Availability It is still mainly a London provider, though Community Fibre also serves selected parts of Surrey and Sussex.
 You absolutely need to check by postcode before getting too excited.

 -

-TV Offerings Community Fibre TV is powered by Netgem, with a 4K box, 240+ live channels and 30+ apps.
-It does the job, but it still does not feel as slick or as fully loaded as Sky Q or Virgin TV 360.
+TV Offerings Community Fibre TV is powered by Netgem, with a 4K WiFi-enabled box, 230+ live channels, 40+ apps and more than 250,000 hours of content.
+It does the job, but it still does not feel as slick or as fully loaded as Sky Q, Sky Stream or Virgin TV 360.

 -